num0005/h2codez_docs/docs/H2CodezLauncher/H2Config.md

 console_history_size = X

-Will increase the ammount of inputted commands that can be reused from the command history by pressing the UP ARROW.
+Will increase the amount of inputted commands that can be reused from the command history by pressing the UP ARROW.

 decoration_force_update = X